night-slayer18/goforge/README.md

 # Skip Git initialization
 goforge new simple-app --skip-git

-# With verbose output
+# Use interactive mode
-goforge new my-project --verbose
+goforge new -i
 ```

 #### Clean Project